protochron/automacon-2016-talk/contents.md

 ## Benefits
 ### Cluster State
-* Everything is in version control! <!-- .element: class="fragment" -->
+* Everything is in version control!
-* Changes are reviewed <!-- .element: class="fragment" -->
+* Changes are reviewed
-* Terraform lets you preview changes <!-- .element: class="fragment" -->
+* Terraform lets you preview changes

 ## Benefits